lucas-diedrich/lucas-diedrich/README.md

 My interests lie in using computational approaches to better understand cellular biology in the context of diseases and cellular dysfunction.
 I hope to contribute to a deeper understanding of these questions with open and reproducible data analysis workflows and software.

-🔭 *I am currently* a grad student in computational biology at the [Max-Planck-Institute of Biochemistry](https://www.biochem.mpg.de/mann)
+🔭 *I am currently* a grad student in computational biology in the [Mann Lab](https://www.biochem.mpg.de/7698134/people) at the [Max-Planck-Institute of Biochemistry](https://www.biochem.mpg.de/mann)

 🌱 *I am learning* best practices in scientific software development and deep learning with PyTorch